isomerpages/ura-lkywcp/index.md

         url: /about-the-prize/
     - infobar:
         title: Nominations closed!
-        subtitle: Lee Kuan Yew World City Prize 2024
+        subtitle: Thank you for your interest!
-        description: Nominations for the 2024 Prize have closed.
-Thank you for your interest.
-The results will be announced in March 2024.
+        description: The results of the 2024 Prize will be announced in March 2024.
 Watch this space.
         button:
         url:
     - infopic: